zarqman/fluent-plugin-syslog-tls/docs/configuration.md

 If a given tag has gone this many seconds between log messages, disconnect and reconnect before sending logs.
 Useful in low-traffic logging situations with remote hosts that disconnect after a period of time.
 Disabled by default.
 Example: `600`

+### ca_cert

+Whether and how to verify the server's TLS certificate.
+Examples:
+* ca_cert system - Default; use the system CA certificate store (which must then be configured correctly)
+* ca_cert false - Disable verification; not recommended
+* ca_cert /path/to/file - A path+filename to a single CA file
+* ca_cert /path/to/dir/ - A directory of CA files (in format that OpenSSL can parse); must end with /

 ### token

 Some services require a token to identify the account.
 Example: `ABABABABABABA@99999`.
 Not required for Papertrail.